-I would like to thank my supervisor Ferenc Huoranszki for his help in writing this dissertation, to Nenad Miščević, who first suggested to me to come and study at CEU and helped me in many ways over the years, to Danilo Šuster, who first brought this topic to my attention and was always willing to help with suggestions or literature, and especially to Timothy Williamson for his invaluable comments on certain parts of this dissertation, which helped me clarify my position and revealed new perspectives on the topic in general.
+I would like to thank my supervisor Ferenc Huoranszki for his help in writing this dissertation, to Nenad Miščević, who first suggested to me to come and study at CEU and helped me in many ways over the years, to Danilo Šuster for his constant support and readiness to help with suggestions and literature, and especially to Timothy Williamson for his invaluable comments on certain parts of this dissertation, which helped me clarify my position and revealed new perspectives on the topic in general.
 Not least, I would like to thank CEU and the Foreign and Commonwealth Office for awarding me the Chevening scholarship, which gave me the opportunity to research at the Oxford University in the 2004/2005 academic year.